 By removing them, you’d prevent them from blocking the pores again.
 This also helps prevent you from developing more blackheads.

 Pat your face dry with a soft towel.
 However, don’t rub your skin vigorously with your towel.
 Extensive rubbing could damage your skin and work as an exfoliator.
-It has already been through the heat and you wouldn’t want to cause harm to it by rubbing it with a towel.
+It has already been through the heat, and you generally want to exfoliate your skin before steaming.

 3. Use A Comedone Extractor

 Simply rinsing your face after steaming is a great start.
 However, if you think you still need to do something to clean up your pores more thoroughly, you can use a comedone extractor or blackhead vacuum.

-If you plan to use the extractor or vacuum (vacuums do work well!), you may do it right after your steaming session.
+If you plan to use the extractor or vacuum (vacuums do work well!), you may do it right after your facial steam.
 This is especially true for those whose main concerns are blackheads and acne.

-Steam helps relax the pore so it isn’t tightened and it also helps soften whatever is blocking the pores.
-This makes it much easier to remove the blocks.
+Steam helps relax the pore so it isn’t tightened, encourages the release of excess oil, and helps soften any irritants blocking the pores.
+This makes it much easier to remove the blocks and unclog pores.

 Some facial steamers add a free extractor kit that you can use right after your face steaming.

 Not all dermatologists would want you to use them — and for good reason.
 They can cause as many problems as they fix!

 Some people haphazardly use them and end up developing other skin problems.
 The key to successfully using comedone extractors is to know how to use them properly.

 Using a Comedone Extractor